-4. Adopt a Policy Directive to create transparency and reporting of departmental spending for overtime, additional to requirements in the recently-amended CFP.
+8. Adopt a Policy Directive to create transparency and reporting of departmental spending for overtime, in addition to requirements in the recently amended CFP.

 The BAC recommends consistent enforcement of departmental requirements addressing overtime expenditures.
 The CFP currently requires that departments projected to overspend in the GPF by more than 1% develop a corrective action plan to bring their budget into balance in order to improve expenditure controls for personnel and non-personnel costs, including overtime.
-Additionally, the BAC recommends the corrective action plan include a detailed analysis of the top drivers of the overtime expenditure, justification for the deviation, and a list of the top ten employees receiving overtime during that period.
+Additionally, the BAC recommends the corrective action plan include a detailed analysis of the top drivers of the overtime expenditure, justification for the deviation, and a list of the ten employees receiving the greatest dollar amount of overtime during that period.